QuantEcon/lecture-source-py/source/rst/muth_kalman.rst

 is an IID process

-**Note:** A property of the statespace representation :eq:`statespace` is that in general neither :math:`\epsilon_{1,t}` nor :math:`\epsilon_{2,t}` is in the space spanned by square-summable lineary combinations of :math:`y_t, y_{t-1}, \ldots`
+**Note:** A property of the state-space representation :eq:`state-space` is that in general neither :math:`\epsilon_{1,t}` nor :math:`\epsilon_{2,t}` is in the space spanned by square-summable linear combinations of :math:`y_t, y_{t-1}, \ldots`

 In general